This years Econ Nobel goes to the three stooges who wrote this-

 De Jure political power may be zero if the Head of State is merely ceremonial.

 North and South Korea took different paths.
 Why?
-One followed a dynastic type of Marxist-Leninism while the other had a Dictator who was assassinated and some degree of political turbulence.
+One followed a dynastic type of Marxist-Leninism while the other had a Dictator who was assassinated and then some degree of political turbulence.
 The South Korean turned out to be as brilliant or more brilliant than the Japanese possibly because the US was and is a less reliable partner than China and the USSR.
 That's why the South Koreans sent a lot of soldiers to Vietnam but the US ran away from there.
 At a later point, South Korea helped China to rise rapidly in export industries as did Taiwan, Singapore, Hong Kong and the American and other Chinese diaspora.
 North Korea's political institutions were so strong that the Dynasty survived a famine and remains in power.

 By the late 1960’s South Korea was transformed into one of the Asian “miracle” economies,